ahmed-stg/web-csrf-lab/README.md

 ## Educational Purpose
 This lab is for demonstration and learning only.
 Do not use these techniques in production or against systems you do not own.
+You can see different tokens being stored live using Inspect tools.
 ---

 **See `csrf_pocs.md` and the `malicious/` folder for attack scripts and PoCs.**